yuvalkansal/ENGG1340-Project/README.md

 - After picking up a weapon, you get to choose between two ways that lead you to different locations in the castle.
 You can either go to the towers or the scary dungeons.
 - After choosing a path, you must face and overcome many obstacles to locate your brother.
 - Choose wisely and remember your ultimate goal **find your brother and get out of the place, pronto!**
-- Best of luck navigating through this myriad of adventures, and may the odds be in your favour!
+- Best of luck navigating through this myriad of adventures, and may the odds be ever in your favour!

 ## Game Features:
 1. The game consists of many alternate endings which depend on the decisions you make throughout the game.